Generic selectors

 Racecourse Stadium

-The highest attendance in the Championship this week came from Hillsborough for the Steel City derby between Sheffield Wednesday and Sheffield United.
-In total, 32,740 fans turned out to watch the visitors run out as comfortable 3-0 winners.
+The highest attendance in the Championship this week came from the CBS Arena for the clash between Coventry City and Bristol City.
+In total, 29,505 fans turned out to watch the hosts run out as 1-0 winners as they continue their surge towards the Premier League.

 Andy is a freelance sports writer with ten years of experience covering major sporting events across Europe.
 He has also been a season ticket holder at Old Trafford since 2008 and has visited over 40 football stadiums in the United Kingdom and abroad following the Reds.